wizmo2/TAudio-Case/bluetooth-soundbar/readme.md

 Todo:
 - Look at a final solution with electronics that fit into the existing compartment (SqueezeAmp?)
-- Replace the display module with a SPI/I2C module
+- Replace the display module with led-dial and small SPI/I2C module
 - Investiage ways to extend battery life (especially in standby)

 ## Deconstruction